EDUCBA

 Evaluate Formula in Excel 1-7

-• If the evaluation continues, you will reach the final result, and it is ‘No’.
-The complete formula gets evaluated step by step, and it produced the final result.
+• If the evaluation continues, you will reach the final result: ‘No’.
+The complete formula gets evaluated step by step, producing the final result.

 Evalute Formula 1-9

-• Once the evaluation is completed, the evaluate button automatically turns into the restart, and you can restart the evaluation.
-The evaluation button will be changed to the ‘Restart’ button.
-Again for a number of times, you can repeat the evaluation.
+• Once the evaluation is completed, the evaluate button automatically transforms into a restart button, allowing you to restart the evaluation.
+The evaluation button will be changed to the ‘Restart‘ button.
+Again several times, you can repeat the evaluation.

 Restart evalute

 • If you click on Restart, it again shows the first step of evaluating the formula.
-The entire step gets evaluated, and the final result will be shown.
+The evaluation process will evaluate the entire step and show the final result.

 Evalute Formula 1-10

-A table with the student’s name and the marks obtained in four different subjects are provided.
-The student has passed only if the average marks gained is greater than 35.
+A table with the student’s name and the marks obtained in four different subjects is provided.
+The student has passed only if the average marks gained are greater than 35.

 Students Average Marks 2-1

 • Here applied a formula to calculate the student’s status by calculating the average of marks scored.
 The formula is =IF(AVERAGE(B2: E2)>35, “Pass”, “Fail”).
+Go to the ‘Formulas’ menu, then click ‘Evaluate formula’.
 Select cell F2 and start evaluating the formula.
-Go to the ‘Formulas’ menu, then click on ‘Evaluate formula’.

 Students Average Marks 2-2